 British Honorary Consul in Rosario, Stanley Sylvester, was released yesterday (Sunday) after seven days in the hands of kidnappers.

-British Honorary Consul in Rosario, Stanley Sylvester, was released yesterday (Sunday) after seven days in the hands of kidnappers.
+Background: British Honorary Consul in Rosario, Stanley Sylvester, was released yesterday (Sunday) after seven days in the hands of kidnappers.
 Mr. Sylvester's captors, who described themselves as members of the self-styled Peoples' Revolutionary Army had demanded an unusual ransom for him.

 Part of the ransom called for the distribution of 250,000 pesos (GBP26,000 Sterling) worth of food and blankets to slum dwellers and employees of the meat packing company which Mr. Sylvester managed.